cyphomancer/Cyphomancer-Agents-Bot/README.md

 ## Telegram Bot

-This repository contains a simple Telegram bot using Telethon.
+This repository contains a Telegram bot using Telethon.

 ### Usage